djhuistra/UnifyingAttackTrees/README.md

 # Attack Tree Transformation (ATT) project
 ## Description
-This project contains a universal attack tree modeling language and transformations from/to concrete other attack tree data-standards.
+This project contains a universal attack tree meta-model and transformations from/to concrete attack tree data-standards.
-It can be compiled into standalone .jar and can be used to transform an attack tree in a specific data format towards another data format.
+It can be compiled into standalone .jar and can be used to transform an attack tree in a specific data-format towards another data-format.

 ## Overview
 ![Project Overview](/images/Metamodel-and-Transformations-80p.png)

 The project contains two main components: A universal metamodel for attack trees (UAT) and a set of transformations that transform attack trees to differetn data-standards.

 The transformations can be composed to produce a single transformation sequence, for example a transformation from the ATAnalyzer data-format to the ATCalc input format